shafreeck/cortana/README.md

 # Cortana
 An extremely easy to use command line parsing library

+# Features

+* Extremely easy to use
+* Handling the sub commands exactly the same as the main command
+* Parse args from configration file, envrionment and flags

 ## How to use

 ### Work in the main function